romaricp/automatephp.github.io/doc/index.md

 title: Documentation
 ---

-Automate allows to you to automate your deployments to remote Linux servers simply.
+Automate allows you to automate your deployments to remote Linux servers simply.
-You can use Automate from your workstation or through an integration server like Travis or Gitlab-ci
+You can use Automate from your workstation or through an integration server like Travis or Gitlab-ci.

 # Installation